 Talking of the storage, it’s your choice, actually.
 If you have a portable HDD with you, any type of storage is enough.
 You can even go with 128 GB SSD.
 This is an excellent choice if you are going with a mid-end Ultrabook with SSD storage.
 In the end, the selection is to be based on your needs.

-8. Battery Life – The Decision-Maker
+8. Laptops with Good Battery Life

 This should be a concern when you are buying a new laptop or a used laptop.
 Ultimately, battery life is for those who use laptops as laptops.
 That is, if you carry around your laptop for a long time and work outside, the battery life is like gold.
 In another scenario, if you are setting up a workspace at home, you can pick laptops with lower battery life.
 Now, let’s talk about some examples.